 Happiness is a choice.
-You have control over your attitude every day.
-If you allow your mind to run wild it’ll serve up an infinite loop of crap.
+You have control over your attitude.
+If you allow your mind to run wild, it’ll serve up an infinite loop of crap.
 Negative thoughts mixed with the Law of Attraction can lead to a miserable life.

-Identify your destructive thoughts.
+Identify destructive thoughts.
 Now think of kinder, more compassionate things to tell yourself.
-When the harmful thought pops up again, (and they will) default back to the loving response.
+When the harmful thought pops up again, (and they will) default back to a caring response.

 - Sit (in comfortable clothes) with your spine upright and head up.
 Your mind will drift (or pass out) if you’re slouching or lying down.

 - Notice your breath (inhale from your diaphragm)

 - When random thoughts pop in, just slide them out of the way.
 If you’re having problems sitting still, count your breaths.

 - Meditate in silence.
 Music is a distraction and will keep you from being present.
 Being present is the point.

 - Be Thankful for Everything and Everyone in Your Life

 There are tons of health and mental benefits to gain from gratitude.
 Every night think of a few aspects of your life that you are so lucky to have.